As an Essential Business our food pantry is open daily.

 Food Pantry & Farmer's Market

 Monday-Friday & every First and Third Saturday: 9:00am - 11:45am

-Santa Maria's Food Pantry provides bi-monthly food for neighbors in need from 10 zip codes in San Jose.
-We also have a Farmer's Market-style display of fresh fruits and vegetables available every day we are open.
+Santa Maria's Food Pantry provides bi-monthly groceries for neighbors in need from 10 zip codes in San Jose.
+Produce is bagged fresh by volunteers.
+We pride ourselves of providing a balanced collection of protein, staples, vegtalbles and fruit.

 Santa Maria clients may select items from our Clothes Closet.